 The guide was produced by historian Dave Reeves working with local groups, including the Waddington History Group.
 It describes a narrative along a particular route around the village, that takes people to places of interest and where thing ‘used to be’, as well as the Emblem artworks.
 Hard copies of the guide can be picked up from Waddington Parish Council office during opening times, from various locations in the village, and from The National Centre for Craft and Design in Sleaford.
 A digital version of the guide can be downloaded below:

-All these walks can be enjoyed by residents, visitors to the villages and walkers along the longer Ridges & Furrows trail.
+All these walks can be enjoyed by residents, visitors to the village/town and walkers taking a detour from the longer Ridges & Furrows trail.